SkillHeaven/RunePy/README.md

 pytest -q
 ```

 All tests should pass.
-There are currently four tests covering the A* pathfinding
+The suite includes checks for pathfinding, region
-implementation including optional movement offsets and weighted tiles.
+streaming and the debug utilities.